 Jerk with a Heart of Gold: The Klegdixal.
 EVERYONE in the galaxy thinks that they're jerks, but they've actually dedicated their vast knowledge of biotech to preventing biowarfare; see also Morality Pet below.
 This is not to say that they are not, in fact, jerks.

-On most human planets, the laws are enforced by near-indestructible Lawful Stupid robots.
+On most human planets, All Crimes Are Equal and are enforced by near-indestructible robots.
 Technically, this is also the case on New Hong Kong, but on New Hong Kong there is only one written law — which forbids the passing of any more laws — and society runs on unwritten customs instead.
 The entire planet is patrolled by a single Law Machine, which doesn't have much to do.

 The Gallimaufry, being a space station and not a planet, is also outside the Law Machines' jurisdiction; there is one Law Machine situated there, as an observer.
 At one point, when the humans are trying to explore a booby-trapped secret passage, the Law Machine offers its assistance, on the grounds that while it's forbidden to interfere, there's nothing stopping it going down the passage and observing what's there.